vnetman/vnetman.github.io/_posts/2018-10-25-analyzing-packet-captures-with-python-part-1.md

 #### Step 7: Pickling

-If you've been executing the program in the previous steps, you will have noticed one thing: it is excruciatingly *slow*.
-This is because of scapy - for every one of the thousands of packets read from the capture file, our code builds scapy objects which, as it turns out, takes a while.
+If you've been executing the program in the previous steps, you will have noticed one thing: it is excruciatingly slow.
+This is because of scapy - for every one of the thousands of packets read from the capture file, our code builds scapy objects which, as it turns out, is an expensive and slow process.

 This is a serious issue because you are, after all, *developing* code: each time you run the program and examine its output, you will want to write *more* code to tweak something, or to gain some different insight.
-Each time you make a small change to the code and run it, you will have to deal with its slowness which can get frustrating and impede progress.
+Each time you make a small change to the code and run it, you will have to deal with its sluggishness which can get frustrating and impede progress.

 The most obvious way to deal with this problem is to not use scapy at all, and instead find an alternate faster method to look at the capture packet data and metadata.